Writing

 I think in knowledge loops now

-When I design an AI-native workflow, I am usually thinking about loops before screens.
+When I design an AI-assisted workflow, I am usually thinking about loops before screens.

 What enters the system?
 A customer quote, a product decision, a research finding, a bug, a metric, a design critique, a schema change, a support pattern, a leadership constraint.
 Where does it land?
 Who reviews it?
 What does it update?
 What can an AI agent safely use?
 What should never be automated?
 What should be turned into a reusable skill or routine?